Civil War Dresses

 The typical farm wife needed something more practical for doing chores.
 She still achieved a wide skirt by wearing lots of petticoats, but she did not have to deal with the swinging and often awkward hoop.

 Please keep in mind that photography was rare and these women likely dressed up in their best outfit to have their pictures taken.

-1862 -- These ladies are working on supplies to send to the troops.
+1862 — These ladies are working on supplies to send to the troops.

-1864 -- Here is a woman in a camp with the men.
+1864 — Here is a woman in a camp with the men.

-1864 -- The nurses in this picture are wearing average Victorian dress.
+1864 — The nurses in this picture are wearing average Victorian dress.

-1865 -- This lady is carrying a parasol to protect her skin from the sun.
+1865 — This lady is carrying a parasol to protect her skin from the sun.
 Suntans were considered a sign of physical labor, so fair skin was associated with wealth and the upper class.